7RU7H/CTFs/HackTheBox/Retired-Machines/Granny/Granny-Helped-Through.md

 - DELETE, MKCOL and EXEC Headers are real
 - Local files are not uploaded files
 - I try to hard and fast
-- Need a Pause button.
+- Need a Pause button on my skull still.
+- Also the wonders of https://lolbas-project.github.io/#/download

 ## Recon